What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Surface Alkali pH

 Today in designer collections you can find not only matte transparent paper, but also textured, colored and mother-of-pearl tracing papers.
-Oddly enough, but the manufacturing technology of this type of paper is still unknown to many people.
-Only manufacturers of products are dedicated to the secret of its creation.
+Oddly enough, the technology for making this type of paper is still unknown to many people.
+Only product manufacturers are privy to the secret of its creation.

 Initially, the product was intended for drawing work.
-About what tracing paper was, basically only experts in this field knew.
-Today, the product is used in many areas.
+Basically, only specialists in this field knew what tracing paper was.
+Today the product is used in many areas.
 It is used for manual copying, and now even a primary school student can easily answer the question of what tracing paper is.

-However, not every artist dares to use this paper in his work - and all because sometimes the result can be completely unpredictable.
-In principle, tracing paper is an essential item for people of creative professions, such as artists.
-An architectural student also cannot do without tracing paper.
+However, not every artist dares to use this paper in their work - and all because sometimes the result can be completely unpredictable.
+In principle, tracing paper is an essential item for people in creative professions, such as artists.
+An architectural student will also not be able to do without tracing paper.

 The use of this material allows you to significantly reduce the time required to create several layouts.
-This type of paper is not afraid of multiple folding, and in addition, this material is quite durable.
-Tracing paper is compact when stored.
+This type of paper is not afraid of repeated folding, and in addition, this material is quite durable.
+Tracing paper is compact for storage.

-Designer tracing paper is a very capricious material, but at the same time it is unusually beautiful.
-Do not forget that two problems can arise when printing.
-Not all types of tracing paper can be used in printing, as it is simply impossible to carry out a high-quality transfer on some.
+Designer tracing paper is a very capricious material, but at the same time extremely beautiful.
+Don't forget that two problems can arise when printing.
+Not all types of tracing paper can be used in printing, since on some it is simply impossible to carry out a high-quality transfer.

-Another problem is that it may be difficult to feed the sheets into the printing press, as well as the passage of sheets in it at the time of printing.
+Another problem is that it may be difficult to feed the sheets into the press, as well as to pass the sheets through it while printing.
 That is why it is better to entrust this process to professionals.

 Tracing paper on the Russian paper market

-Despite the apparent diversity, the supply of cripples on the Russian market is rather limited.
-Nevertheless, what is offered will more than cover the requests of even very demanding customers - both in terms of density and size, and in color.
-So, what is offered by large suppliers? ..
+Despite the apparent diversity, the supply of cripples on the Russian market is quite limited.
+Nevertheless, what is offered will more than cover the needs of even very demanding customers - both in density and size, and in color.
+So, what is offered by large suppliers?..

 Alexander Brown

-The German factory Schoellershammer has existed since 1784 and is famous all over the world for its tracing papers.
-The successful combination of traditional papermaking methods and modern technology has made them a role model and quality benchmark for translucent designer papers.
-Customers are provided with classic white GlamaBasic tracing papers.
+The German factory Schoellershammer has existed since 1784 and is famous throughout the world for its tracing papers.
+The successful combination of traditional papermaking methods and modern technologies has made them a role model and quality standard for translucent design papers.
+Buyers are provided with classic white GlamaBasic tracing paper.

-Pure cellulose tracing paper GlamaBasic are bleached without the addition of chlorine, do not contain acids and are highly resistant to aging.
-They are suitable for most printing and post-printing methods: letterpress and offset printing, silk screen printing, varnishing, laminating, embossing, die cutting, laser die cutting, hot foil stamping, creasing and folding.
+Pure cellulose tracing paper GlamaBasic bleached without adding chlorine, do not contain acids and are highly resistant to aging.
+They are suitable for most printing and finishing methods: letterpress and offset printing, silk-screen printing, varnishing, laminating, embossing, die-cutting, laser die-cutting, hot foil stamping, creasing and folding.
 Also suitable for use in office equipment: inkjet and laser printers.
 In any case, it is recommended to make a test print before printing.

 Density (g/m2): 92, 112, 150, 180, 280.